Virginia Tech vs. Tennessee Predictions & Picks - Women's NCAA Tournament Sweet 16

 Virginia Tech Schedule Analysis

-- In their best win of the season, the Hokies beat the No. 13 Duke Blue Devils, 58-37, on March 4.
+- In their best win of the season, the Hokies defeated the No. 13 Duke Blue Devils, 58-37, on March 4.

 Virginia Tech 2022-23 Best Wins